rebolyte/pass-muster/readme.md

 // --> "missing property 'zip'"
 ```

-The last trick up this little function's sleeve is an `_optional` block:
+To mark a property as optional, put it in the special `_optional` block:

 ```js
 myFunction(opts) {